Comparing binary numbers is one of the most frequently performed operations inside a computer.

 When working with signed variables, things get a bit more complicated.
 In signed variables, the leftmost bit indicates the sign of the number.
 If this bit is 1, the number is negative; if it is 0, the number is positive.

-So to compare, we need to do the following:
+So, to compare we must do the following:

-- If they are different, the one that is positive (has a
+- If it is different, the one that is positive (has a

-) is greater - If both are positive, compare as if they were unsigned
+0) is the greater one - If both are positive, compare as if they were unsigned

 - If both are negative, invert the numbers, and compare as if they were unsigned.

 If one is positive and the other is negative, the positive one wins.
-If both are positive, it’s a comparison as we did before.
+If both are positive, compare as we did before.
 Both cases are easy.

-The only “mini difficulty” (but very mini) is if both are negative.
+The only “minor difficulty” (but very minor) is if both are negative.
 In two’s complement, negative numbers are inverted.
 So to compare them we have to,

 - Or simply compare from left to right (as in the case of positives), but now the one with a

-Personally, I would go with the second option.
-But use whichever you find more comfortable.
+Personally, I would do the second option.
+But use whichever one seems more comfortable to you.

-As we see, we need to keep a couple of other things in mind.
-But it is not difficult if we know what we are doing.
-We just need to know that they can now be positive or negative numbers.
+As we can see, we have to consider a couple more things.
+But it’s not difficult if we know what we are doing.
+We just need to know that now they can be positive or negative numbers.